tymyrddin/blue-devsecops/source/docs/azure/vms.md

 * For remote access protocols (SSH/RDP), limit the source IP (or CIDR) to well-known addresses.
 Good alternatives for allowing remote access protocols to an Azure VM is to use a VPN tunnel, use [Azure Bastion](https://azure.microsoft.com/en-us/services/azure-bastion), or use [Azure Privileged Identity Management (PIM)](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure) to allow just-in-time access to a remote VM.
 * For file sharing protocols (CIFS/SMB/FTP), limit the source IP (or CIDR) to well-known addresses.
 * Set names for network security groups to allow a better understanding of the security group's purpose.
-* Use tagging (that is, labeling) for network security groups to allow a better understanding of which network security group belongs to which Azure resources.
+* Use tagging (labelling) for network security groups to allow a better understanding of which network security group belongs to which Azure resources.
 * Limit the number of ports allowed in a network security group to the minimum required ports for allowing a service or application to function.

 ## Serial console connection